BurendoUK/burendo-handbook-public/blog/2023-03-31-Aws-iam-azure-ad-integration.md

 ### Create an AWS User

-1. From the AWS IAM Identity Center console create a new User with the same details as the Azure user
+1. From the AWS IAM Identity Centre console create a new User with the same details as the Azure user

-   > :warning: Ensure the username for AWS IAM Identity Center and Azure AD are the same.
+   > :warning: Ensure the username for AWS IAM Identity Centre and Azure AD are the same.

 ### Test the Sign-in URL